kubestash/docs/docs/guides/volume-populator/overview/index.md

 This guide will give you an overview of how volume populator process works in KubeStash.

 ## How Volume Populator Process Works?

-The following diagram shows how KubeStash restores backup data into a specific volume and attaching it to user-provided Persistent Volume Claims (PVCs) for usage of various workload applications.
+The following diagram shows how KubeStash populates a Persistent Volume Claim with data sourced from a KubeStash Snapshot.

 <figure align="center">
   <img alt="KubeStash Volume Populator Process Flow" src="/docs/guides/volume-populator/overview/images/volume-populator-overview.svg">